Plastics Production in Europe Falls by 8 Percent as Imports Take Bigger Market Share

 In February, 73 business leaders representing 1,000 organizations presented the Antwerp Declaration, which called for “urgent action” to “restore the business case for investments in Europe.”

-Then, in September, Mario Draghi, a former Italian prime minister and European Central Bank governor, produced a report called “The Future of European Competitiveness.”
+In September, Mario Draghi, a former Italian prime minister and European Central Bank governor, produced a report called “The Future of European Competitiveness.”

-In his report, Draghi said, “The problem is not that Europe lacks ideas or ambition.
+In his report, Draghi said: “The problem is not that Europe lacks ideas or ambition.
 We have many talented researchers and entrepreneurs filing patents.
 But innovation is blocked at the next stage: we are failing to translate innovation into commercialization, and innovative companies that want to scale up in Europe are hindered at every stage by inconsistent and restrictive regulations.”

 Plastics Europe said it welcomed Draghi’s report, which recognized the “untapped potential for circularity,” and that it was also encouraged by European Commission President Ursula von der Leyen’s announcement of a Green Deal for the plastics industry.

-‘Worrying Showdown’ Looming
+‘Worrying Slowdown’ Looming

 Virginia Janssens, managing director of Plastics Europe, said: “To avoid a worrying slowdown in Europe’s transition, we need urgent measures to make investments in circular plastic production more attractive; reduce red tape, for instance, due to excessively long permitting procedures; and create a level playing field with our international competitors.